-EPDs also provide designers and architects way of identifying and assessing the environmental effects and impacts connected with building/construction materials, products and building systems.
-Most of our declarations benefit from a third party verification distinguishing our product’s stewardship in a way that customers recognise and accept.
+EPDs also provide designers and architects with a way of identifying and assessing the environmental effects and impacts connected with building/construction materials, products and building systems.
+Most of our declarations benefit from third party verification that distinguishes the stewardship of our products in a way that customers recognise and accept.

-Indeed, within different green building schemes (as LEED, BREEAM) credits can be earned for using products that have EPDs (or related information) in building design and construction.
-Considering that LEED and BREEAM applies to green building projects, individual products can contribute to gather points.
+Indeed, within different green building schemes such as LEED and BREEAM, credits can be earned for using products that have EPDs (or related information) in building design and construction.
+Considering that LEED and BREEAM apply to green building projects, individual products can contribute to gather points.

 For BREEAM, 6 points are available in the category “Mat 01 Life Cycle Impacts” for considering a “low environmental impact over full building life cycle” and in which 1 credit is earned directly if the building products have an externally verified EPD.

 Regarding LEED, a specific point is available to encourage the use of products and materials for which life-cycle information is available.
 With our EPDs, projects can thus meet the LEED disclosure criteria “MR – Building Disclosure and Optimization – Environmental Product Declarations”.